juanuys/ccgdd/analysis.md

 # Player Fantasy

-"I'm a commuter on the journey of doom, on my way to X to do Y"
+We have 2 fantasies:

+"I'm a commuter and on the receiving end of pushes and shoves and loud music and smelly food the entire journey, and this game will let me fight back!"

+"I'm a loving pet owner, and my pet is kidnapped, and I go on a hero's journey to retrieve them."

-(This will be informed by the [narrative design](narrative.md).)
+(Thisis informed by the [narrative design](narrative.md).)

 # Platform and Controls